mohammad-oghli/aws-cv-serverless/README.md

     You can now test the serverless API endpoints

-* After the Lamda serverless application worked successfully on your device you can deploy it with the required resources on AWS using defined `template.yaml` file
+* After the Lambda serverless application worked successfully on your device you can deploy it with the required resources on AWS using defined `template.yaml` file

     `sam deploy --guided`